efieleke/CommandLibForCPP/README.md

 CommandLib
 =========

 CommandLib is a C++ library that simplifies coordination of synchronous and asynchronous activities.
+Versions for C# and Java exist at https://github.com/efieleke/CommandLib.git and https://github.com/efieleke/CommandLibForJava.git.
 The library is built upon class Command, which represents an action.
 A Command may be run synchronously or asynchronously, and may be aborted.

 ParallelCommands, itself a Command, executes a collection of commands concurrently, and SequentialCommands executes its commands in sequence.
 Using these classes, it's possible to create a deep nesting of coordinated actions.
 For example, SequentialCommands can hold instances of ParallelCommands, SequentialCommands, and any other Command-derived object.